bytecodealliance/governance/projects/hosted/componentize-go.md

 ## Supporting Members
-The following individuals support the creation of componentize-py:
+The following individuals support the creation of componentize-go:

 * Andrew Steurer (@asteurer, Volunteer)